Wrist Drop

 Abduction of the upper extremity at the shoulder is intact.

-Flexion of the wrist is intact.
+Flexion of the wrist is weak.

 Of the following options, which is the most appropriate diagnosis?